bowman2001/perplexdoc/README.md

 **_Perplex_ is a typographic theme for [_Hugo_](https://gohugo.io).**

 ## Work in progress

-- The layout still contains bugs and is tested under <https://perplex.desider.at>
+- The layout still contains bugs and is online for testing purposes under <https://perplex.desider.at>
+- There is a lot of content, but some pages are still unfinished.
-- The theme is available in the `themes` folder, but hasn’t been released properly yet.
+- The theme is already available in the `themes` folder, but hasn’t been released properly yet.